mkuthan/mkuthan.github.io/_posts/2024-10-24-flink-forward.md

 ## Scaling Flink in the real world: Insights from running Flink for five years at Stripe

-* The best session of the first day IMHO!
+* The best session of the first day, in my opinion!
-* I'm sure that Ben Augarten from Strip knows how to manage Flink clusters and jobs at scale.
+* I'm sure that Ben Augarten from Stripe knows how to manage Flink clusters and jobs at scale.

 ![Stripe](/assets/images/2024-10-24-flink-forward/stripe_intro.jpg)

 * With tight SLOs, there isn't time for manual operations.
 If a job fails, roll back using the previously saved job graph.
 How do you decide if a job fails in a generic way?
 You should listen to the session.

 ![Stripe](/assets/images/2024-10-24-flink-forward/stripe_rollbacks.jpg)

-* Place a proxy in front of the Kafka cluster to ensure that jobs don't get stuck if a Kafka partition leader is unavailable.
+* Use a proxy in front of the Kafka cluster to prevent jobs from getting stuck if a Kafka partition leader becomes unavailable.
 See: [How Stripe keeps Kafka highly available across the globe](https://www.confluent.io/events/kafka-summit-london-2022/6-nines-how-stripe-keeps-kafka-highly-available-across-the-globe/)

 ![Stripe](/assets/images/2024-10-24-flink-forward/stripe_kafka.jpg)